Massa Lubrense, Marine Reserve of Punta Campanella, Naples

 The Relais Blu hotel restaurant is noted for its fantastic cuisine.
 The innovative kitchen which boasts Mediterranean cuisine and a wine cellar with over a thousand Italian and international labels is visited from far and wide.

-Cooking classes are available at the hotel 3 days a week, each day offers something new to learn, including traditional Neapolitan kitchen, Classic Italian cuisine and Relais Blu specialties.
+Cooking classes are available at the hotel 3 days a week, each day offers something new to learn, including traditional Neapolitan kitchen, Classic Italian cuisine and Relais Blu specialities.

 The hotel is located just 5km from the picturesque town of Massa Lubrense and 12km from Sorrento, so there is plenty to keep you occupied during your stay at the Relais Blu.